Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 contenttypes
 ~~~~~~~~~~~~
 The reason these migrations should be run first is that, if you don't run the ``contenttypes`` migrations early enough, you may get ``RuntimeError: Error creating new content types.
 Please make sure contenttypes is migrated before trying to migrate apps individually.`` `Link 1 <http://stackoverflow.com/questions/29917442/error-creating-new-content-types-please-make-sure-contenttypes-is-migrated-befo>`__, `Link 2 <https://code.djangoproject.com/ticket/25100>`__

+In fact, you may get that message after faking ``contenttypes`` 0001.
+This doesn't seem to have any consequence though; just proceed to real-migrate 0002 and you shouldn't see the message again.

 reversion